SINTEF/iliad-pythonic-harmonisation-demo/README.md

 ---

-## Real-World Use Case: Barentswatch Pipeline
+## ILIAD Use Case: Barentswatch Pipeline

 The following diagram shows how the Python function library integrates into a real-world data harmonisation pipeline, fetching data from the Barentswatch API and producing validated RDF stored in PostgreSQL.